 1. Introduction

-s an open field of study, researchers often adopt knowledge from various disciplines/fields to solve complex problems in the field, which leads to the complexity and plurality of its knowledge sources and knowledge composition (X. Wang, 2010).
+As an open field of study, researchers of higher education often adopt knowledge from various disciplines/fields to solve complex problems in the field, which leads to the complexity and plurality of its knowledge sources and knowledge composition (X. Wang, 2010).
 Bess and Clark (1985) not only showed that higher education is a multidisciplinary open research field but also revealed the source and composition of knowledge in higher education to a certain extent.
-As an important knowledge carrier, higher education research (HER) is the result of the continuous cultivation of researchers in field, and it is also the greenhouse of the interaction between knowledge from various disciplines.
-After screening, knowledge various fields flows into HER and is applied by higher education researchers (HERers), forming the interdisciplinary phenomenon of HER and the interdisciplinary knowledge flow of HER.
+As an important knowledge carrier, higher education research (HER) is the result of the continuous cultivation of researchers in the field, and it is also the greenhouse of the interaction between knowledge from various disciplines.
+After some screening, knowledge from various fields flows into HER and is applied by higher education researchers (HERers), forming the interdisciplinary phenomenon of HER and promoting the interdisciplinary knowledge flow of HER.
 In this process, the knowledge production and evolution of HER continue to increase.
 While promoting the constant reorganization and transformation of knowledge in this field (Piaget, 2002), the integration of HER and various fields or methods forms a new and richer knowledge category (Mitchell, 1995), which promotes the continuous progress and development of HER.
-Simultaneously, the important value of interdisciplinary knowledge flow among different research fields has attracted the attention of many scholars, especially in the presentation and measurement of interdisciplinary knowledge flow (Yang Liu, 2022).
+Simultaneously, the important value of interdisciplinary knowledge flow among different research fields has attracted the attention of many scholars, especially in the presentation and measurement of interdisciplinary knowledge flow (Yang and Liu, 2022).

-In previous studies, researchers have proposed a variety of methods to quantify interdisciplinary knowledge flows (Liu et al., 2017).
-The most common interdisciplinary research is based on citation behavior (Zhang et al., 2016; Zhu Yan, 2015).
-Many scholars believe that the occurrence of citations leads to knowledge exchange or integration between disciplines and is a process new knowledge (Wagner et al., 2011).
-Some scholars have also measured the degree of interdisciplinarity presented by interdisciplinary knowledge flows on related research topics using indicators or media such as formulas (Pratt, 2010), teamwork outputs (Porter et al., 2008) and research outcomes (Y. Wang et al., 2017).
+In previous studies, researchers have proposed a variety of methods to quantify interdisciplinary knowledge flows (Liu et al., 2017a).
+The most common interdisciplinary research is based on citation behavior (Zhang et al., 2016; Zhu and Yan, 2015).
+Many scholars believe that the occurrence of citations leads to knowledge exchange or integration between disciplines and is a process involving the creation of new knowledge (Wagner et al., 2011).
+Some scholars have also measured the degree of interdisciplinarity presented by interdisciplinary knowledge flows on related research topics using indicators or media such as formulas (Pratt, 2010), teamwork outputs (Porter et al., 2008), and research outcomes (Y. Wang et al., 2017).
 For example, Zhou et al. (2023) directly proposed a multidimensional framework to quantify interdisciplinary knowledge flows, revealing the degree of interdisciplinarity in different disciplines from a three-dimensional framework of breadth, intensity, and homogeneity.
 However, there is some debate as to whether co-authorship by researchers from different disciplines can lead to knowledge integration in interdisciplinary research.
-While some scholars are in favor of this (Porter et al., 2007), others argue that knowledge integration is an epistemological category, and that the measurement of interdisciplinarity should depend more on the content of the research outputs than on co and affiliation (Rafols Meyer, 2007).
-Taken together, many papers have explored some aspects of interdisciplinarity and knowledge flows, such as analyzing interdisciplinarity in terms of a theme (Rafols Meyer, 2009) or measuring interdisciplinarity in some fields or disciplines through citation behavior (Liu et al., 2017; Albert et al., 2022).
-However, there is a lack of exploration the characteristics of interdisciplinary knowledge flows in HER.
+While some scholars are in favor of this (Porter et al., 2007), others argue that knowledge integration is an epistemological category, and that the measurement of interdisciplinarity should depend more on the content of the research outputs than on cooperation and affiliation (Rafols and Meyer, 2007).
+Taken together, many papers have explored some aspects of interdisciplinarity and knowledge flows, such as analyzing interdisciplinarity in terms of a theme (Rafols and Meyer, 2009) or measuring interdisciplinarity in some fields or disciplines through citation behavior (Liu et al., 2017b; Albert et al., 2022a).
+However, there is a lack of exploration of the characteristics of interdisciplinary knowledge flows in HER.